max-niederman/website/src/pages/site.md

 - "draft" refers to a rough draft.
 - "mature draft" refers to a mature draft.
-- "in progress" refers to a page which is at the moment complete, but will become incomplete in the future.
-For instance, the [Changelog](/changelog) will never be "complete," only "in progress."
+- "updated" refers to a page which is at the moment complete, but will become incomplete in the future.
+For instance, the [Changelog](/changelog) will never be "complete," only "updated."
 - "complete" refers to a page which is complete and will always, bar modification, be so.

 ## User Interface

-This website's design is *very* inspired by that of [Gwern.net](https://gwern.net).
+This website's design is _very_ inspired by that of [Gwern.net](https://gwern.net).
 Currently it's more or less a copy lacking a few features such as

 - Sidenotes
 - Link popups